Streets and Alleys

 What is the procedure to close?

 - Upon receipt of the application, the office of the Planning Department circulates a notice to civic departments and utilities for their comments.
-These include areas such as Planning, Public Works, Fire, Police, etc., as well as Windsor Utilities, EnWin Powerlines, Union Gas, Cogeco Cable Systems and Bell Canada.
+These include areas such as planning, public works, fire, police, etc., as well as Windsor Utilities Commission, ENWIN Utilities, Enbridge (formerly Union Gas), Cogeco Cable Systems and Bell Canada.
 In most cases, these business units or utilities do not object, however, easements may be required.

 What is an easement?